The case study is designed to test all the knowledge you have acquired so far in your studies.

 The certificate level covers accounting and business essential principles:

-Each of the six modules is tested with a 1.5 hour online assessment, which can be taken at any time.
+Each of the six modules is tested with a 1.5 hour online assessment, which can be taken at any time at an approved test centre.
 Up to four re-sits per module are allowed (although if your employer is footing the bill, they might insist on less).

 Professional level modules focus on your ability to apply your knowledge and understanding to real-life scenarios: